 Free confidential legal assistance for single mothers struggling to bring up children alone following non-judicial separation.
 Women in need of help with family law issues to enable them get financial support from the other parent even though they have stopped living together as a couple to reduce child vulnerability, poverty and homelessnes.

-Many estranged wives want to initiate legal action against their husbands to get them to fulfill their responsibilities to the children but cannot afford to go to court.
-They require the intervention of the family law courts to settle issues regarding the children and safeguard their well-being but going to court is expensive.
+Many estranged wives parenting alone without the presence of the other parent wish to institute legal action against their husbands to get them fulfil their legal obligations to support the children financially but cannot afford to go to court.
+Going to court is expensive.